zentrocdot/ComfyUI-Turtle_Graphics_Demo/README.md

 ## Open Questions

-In real-life use of the node, a few questions have arisen that require clarification.
+<p align="justify">In real-life use of the node, a few questions
+have arisen that require clarification.
 As long as I am using a square format the resulting image is with or without upscaling in his quality good.
 I used a landscape format and the image became blurry.
-It became even more blurred by changing the background.
+It became even more blurred by changing the background.</p>

 ## Open Issues

-Opening and closing of a Turtle Graphics window or start and stop of a Turtle Graphics object is not working as expected.
+<p align="justify">Opening and closing of a Turtle Graphics
+window or start and stop of a Turtle Graphics object is not working as expected.</p>

+## To-Do

+<p align="justify">I need nodes where I can move the
+starting point of the Turtle Graphics from the center of the drawing area by offset values for x and y.</p>

 # References